alphayax/renum/README.md

 - `-s`, `--season`: The season number to use.
 - `-e`, `--episode`: The episode number to start from.
 Will be incremented for each file.
 - `-h`, `--help`: Display the help message.
+- `--force`: Don't ask for confirmation before applying the changes.
 - `--dry-run`: Preview the changes without applying them.

 ## Examples